-Get a refreshing smoothie or a strong coffee from the Zigzag Cafe (Prounds Building, Main St).
+Get a refreshing smoothie or a strong coffee from the Zigzag Cafe (Prouds Building, Main St).
 This Western-style cafe serves baked goods and sandwiches to keep you going in Nadi Central!

 Who doesn’t love cake?
 If you love all things sweet, head to Cake World (Jadavji Building, Main St) in Nadi Central.
-Stop by for a coffee and cheesecake, while marveling at the creations made at this specialty cake shop.
+Stop by for a coffee and cheesecake, while marvelling at the creations made at this speciality cake shop.